In this article

 - Internal motivation is a powerful thing.
 Jimmy talked about how they didn't want to put out a Referrals product that they weren't proud of, so they worked really hard on it.
 They shared some sketches with a designer, who loved them so much that she joined their team.
 They then posted her mockups around the office, which excited the rest of the team.

 - Building a referral system is very hard work.
+Knowing how to set up a referral program isn't easy.
 It took a 5 person team (with lots of borrowed help!)
-3 full months and 30,000 lines of code to do Airbnb’s Referrals 2.0 system.
+3 full months and 30,000 lines of code to do Airbnb's Referrals 2.0 system.

 [V: I've edited some of the transcriptions for clarity.]